Ocram95/pcap_injector/README.md

-# pcapStego
+## pcapStego

-pcapStego is a simple CLI tool for creating IPv4/6 network covert channels within a .pcap file.
+pcapStego is a simple CLI tool for creating network covert channels within a .pcap file.
 The modified .pcap can be then used for simulations, create datasets or be lively replayed on a network via tools like [Tcpreplay](https://tcpreplay.appneta.com).

-There are two modes for both IPv4 and IPv6:
+In general, there are two modes:
 - interactive mode, which allows the user to manually establish the covert channel choosing the flow to inject, the secret and the injection mechanism.
 - bulk mode, which enables the automatization of the entire process, combining multiple secrets and injection mechanisms at once.

 Each mode consists of two Python scripts that allows the injection and the extraction processes.

+Currently pcapStego supports the following protocols and covert channels:
+- IPv4: Type of Service (8 bit/pkt), Time To Live (1 bit/pkt), Identification Number (16 bit/pkt), Timing (1 bit/pkt)
+- IPv6: Flow Label (20 bit/pkt), Traffic Class (8 bit/pkt), Hop Limit (1 bit/pkt), Timing (1 bit/pkt)
+- ICMPv4: Payload (48 bit/pkt), Timing (1 bit/pkt)
+- ICMPv6: Payload (8 bit/pkt), Timing (8 bit/pkt)

+#Updates

+- 03/02/21: ICMPv4/v6 support for interactive mode.
+Covert channels: Payload, Timing
+- 10/09/21: IPv4 support for both interactive and bulk mode.
+Covert channels: Type of Service, Time To Live, Identification Number, Timing
+- 07/09/21: first release, IPv6 support for both interactive and bulk mode.
+Covert channels: Flow Label, Traffic Class, Hop Limit, Timing

 # Background

-A network covert channel is a hidden communication path laying within a network conversation (see, [here](https://github.com/cdpxe/Network-Covert-Channels-A-University-level-Course/blob/master/README.md) for a crash-course on network information hiding). pcapStego can be used to transmit an arbitrary string/content via a network covert channel targeting IPv4/6 traffic.
+A network covert channel is a hidden communication path laying within a network conversation (see, [here](https://github.com/cdpxe/Network-Covert-Channels-A-University-level-Course/blob/master/README.md) for a crash-course on network information hiding). pcapStego can be used to transmit an arbitrary string/content via both storage and timing network covert channels.
-For IPv4, the injection mechanisms available are:

-- Type of Servise (8 bit/packet)
-- Time To Live (1 bit/packer)
-- Identification Number (16 bit/packet)

-For IPv6, instead:
-- Flow Label (20 bit/packet)
-- Traffic Class (8 bit/packet)
-- Hop Limit (1 bit/packet)

-Moreover, for both protocol it is possible ti create a TIMING covert channel.

 Even if network covert channels can be used for licit purposes, e.g., to enforce privacy and to protect sources in investigative journalism, they are mainly exploited by malware to conceal its presence.
 Specifically, covert channels are regularly used to exfiltrate data, orchestrate attacks, retrieve malicious payloads and support several steps of the cyber kill chain.
 To this aim, pcapStego comes with two "databases" of attacks that can be used to simulate the transfer of various malicious entities.
 Specifically: